 For many years I’ve grown accustomed to my thoughts leading to scenarios that breed stress and fear.
-Rather than taking it to the Lord in prayer, the subconscious response has been to find a way to gain control.
+Rather than taking it to the Lord in prayer, my subconscious response has been to find a way to gain control.
 However, this process always produces more worry as we try to manage meeting our own needs.

 After examining my strategy for handling worry I’ve wondered how it’s affecting my relationship with Christ.
 While we are focused on controlling our worry and fear where does God fit in?
 How different would our life be if we allowed Jesus to be the Lord of the things we worry about?

 Worry can come for you when you least expect it.
 When you’re stuck in traffic and worried about being late to work.
 The moment an unexpected bill arrives and you don’t know how you’ll pay it.
 Or when the job you’ve dedicated yourself to suddenly lays you off.

 Even our thoughts can cause us to worry about things, and for overthinkers like me, this happens often.
 My mind will go to scenarios and conversations that could happen so I try to figure it all out.
 Before I know it I’m stressed and worried about what could possibly happen.